sro41/arctic-training/README.md

 # Credits

-Thanks to all of our haters.
+Thanks to all of our haters, snakes and losers.

 Adios.